pmiguelpinto90/ShiftDisplay/README.md

   `display`: object of type ShiftDisplay.

-  `section`: number of the section on the display to set the dot, starting at 0 for the first;
+  `section`: number of the section on the display to set the custom character, starting at 0 for the first;
   if is invalid, function does not have any effect.

   `index`: position on the section to set the custom character, starting at 0 for the leftmost;